Brighter-bits/EverybodyCodes/README.md

 Okay, part 3...
 There's almost certainly a mathematical pattern, where it all begins to repeat.
 However, checking if it's repeating will probably cause a memory error.
 So instead, we'll just go on for a long time and then use the largest one, and hope it's right

+# Day 6

+DIJKSTRA!!!!

+Okay, maybe it's a bit overkill for Dijkstra.
+However, it's always good to practice.
+However, the algorithm can't differentiate between each different apple, so I've each a unique AppleID!

+Okay, while implementing dijkstra may have taken some time, it obliterated parts 2 and 3, so I think it was worth it.

+Cleaned up the code a bit so that I don't have to manually look at the length of each branch.